ibm-cloud-docs/subnets/static-to-vlan-deprecation.md

 ### Secondary Static to Secondary Portable Subnets
 {: #secondary-static-to-secondary-portable-subnets}

-It is possible to combine the portability of addresses afforded by Secondary Portable Subnets with the address efficiency of Secondary Static subnets.
-This can be done by addressing servers from a Secondary Portable Subnet, and then routing one or more Secondary Static Subnets to the portable IP address.
+It is possible to combine the portability of addresses afforded by secondary portable subnets with the address efficiency of secondary static subnets.
+This can be done by addressing servers from a secondary portable subnet, and then routing one or more secondary static subnets to the portable IP address.
 For example:

 ```